Beaufort County License Hearing Guide

 Related Guides

-Beaufort County DUI License Suspension & ALR Hearing: Act FAST to Protect Your Driving Privileges
+Beaufort County DUI License Suspension & ALR Hearing

 Automatic License Suspension

-The SCDMV will automatically suspend your license under certain circumstances following a DUI arrest.
-The length of the suspension depends on whether you took a breath/blood test and the results of that test, or if you refused testing altogether.
+In South Carolina, a DUI arrest triggers an automatic license suspension, the length of which depends on whether you took a breath or blood test and the results, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed